Benjamin-RR/project-MVP/server/README.md

 | `/users`                  | `GET`    | Get all Users                  |
 | --------------------------|----------|--------------------------------|

+## Installation

+First run `yarn install` in the cd server.
+Make sure you .env is all set up with: PORT, MONGO_URI, and Cloudinary.

 ## Available Scripts

 In the project directory, you can run: